rubyredrick/ri_cal/README.txt

 This is a clean-slate implementation of RFC2445.

+A Google group for discussion of this library has been set up http://groups.google.com/group/rical_gem

 == FEATURES/PROBLEMS:

 * All examples of recurring events in RFC 2445 are handled.
 RSpec examples are provided for them.